paraslash Paraslash Audio Streaming

 Detailed Description

-As several instances of the same filter may be running at the same time, all filter methods must be reentrant and no static non-constant variables must be used.
+Since more than one instance of the same filter may be running at the same time, all filter methods must be reentrant.
+In particular, no static non-constant variables must be defined.

 See also